tylercamp/palcalc/README.md

 # Community Help

-Pal Calc currently has some outstanding pieces that need more information to resolve.
+PalCalc currently has some outstanding pieces that need more information to resolve.
 Some of these need some level of reverse engineering, but some can be figured out through experimentation and statistics.
 An [issue](https://github.com/tylercamp/palcalc/issues) has been created for each item, where more information can be found.

 1. Is there a formula for how long breeding takes?
 Or is it a constant five minutes?
 [Issue](https://github.com/tylercamp/palcalc/issues/2)
 2. What's the probability of wild pals having exactly N passives?
 [Issue](https://github.com/tylercamp/palcalc/issues/4)
 3. Has the passive skill inheritance calculation changed since /u/mgxts reverse engineered it?
 Was their reverse engineering accurate?
 [Issue](https://github.com/tylercamp/palcalc/issues/7)
-4. Assuming the passive skill inheritance calculation is correct, is Pal Calc's implementation of those probabilities correct?
+4. Assuming the passive skill inheritance calculation is correct, is PalCalc's implementation of those probabilities correct?
 [Issue](https://github.com/tylercamp/palcalc/issues/8)
 5. What's a good way to estimate time needed to capture a wild pal of a certain type? e.g. Chikipi would be much faster to find + catch than Paladius.
 [Issue](https://github.com/tylercamp/palcalc/issues/10)

 # Development

 Visual Studio Community 2022 is required.
-The `.CLI` projects act as test programs which can be ran without involving the whole Pal Calc UI.
+The `.CLI` projects act as test programs which can be ran without involving the whole PalCalc UI.

 ## Palworld Database